 "Negligence" is often defined as the failure to use reasonable care in a particular situation.
 But in order to prove negligence, you have to establish that the person causing the injury was not only the actual cause of the injury, but also the proximate cause (or legal cause), of the injury.

-The law usually limits the scope of liability based upon the foreseeability of the type of the harm and the manner of the harm, but not the extent of the harm.
+The law usually limits the scope of liability based on the foreseeability of the type of the harm and the manner of the harm, but not the extent of the harm.
 In this section, we'll explain the distinctions.

-However, if a freak fire is somehow caused by sunlight that is magnified through the broken glass, it is arguable that Damon would not be liable for injuries caused by the fire because they are not a foreseeable type of harm that would flow from the negligent act.
+However, if a freak fire is somehow caused by sunlight that's magnified through the broken glass, it's arguable that Damon would not be liable for injuries caused by the fire because they are not a foreseeable type of harm that would flow from the negligent act.
 In other words, a fire is not a foreseeable result that might stem from leaving shards of glass on the ground.

 For example, if Daniel left a candle burning in his apartment while he was at work, and, subsequently, a burglar broke into his apartment and knocked the candle over, burning down the entire building, Daniel would likely not be liable for injuries sustained because the burglar was an unforeseeable, superseding cause.
-In reality, the issue would be argued by both sides of the case—the people who suffered losses from the fire arguing that the burglar's presence was foreseeable, and Daniel arguing that it was not.
+In reality, the issue would be argued by both sides of the case—the people who suffered losses from the fire arguing that the burglar's presence was foreseeable, and Daniel arguing that it wasn't.

 Other examples of superseding causes that are usually deemed unforeseeable:

 Examples of superseding causes that are typically deemed foreseeable (so that the defendant doesn't escape liability):

 A person who causes injury to someone else is liable for the full extent of the resulting harm, whether or not the extent of that harm was foreseeable.